-Article 15(4) of the IED allows for the application of derogations from BATC-AELs that contribute meeting B[a]P target values where costs outweigh the environmental benefits.
-However, no BAT-AELs specific to B[a]P emissions were contained within the IS BRef, therefore, the EA considered and granted applications from various operators for specific temporary time-limited derogations for a number of sites.
-The relevant derogated BAT Conclusions (49, 50, & 51) for the Coke Ovens for Scunthorpe Steelworks was granted until March 2024 to allow the operator more time to make the necessary upgrades to their facilities in a sustainable manner, and to ensure the achievement of the environmental and human health benefits delivered by reducing B[a]P emissions as soon as possible by applying BAT.
+Article 15(4) of the IED allows for the application of derogations from BATC-AELs that contribute meeting B[a]P target values where costs for large plant process units with a long operational lifetime outweigh the environmental benefits.
+Also, no BAT-AELs are specific to B[a]P emissions are contained within the IS BRef.
+Whilst the EA considered and granted applications from various operators for specific temporary time-limited derogations for a number of sites, these were based on PM10 and Oxides of Sulphur related emissions, not B[a]P. In the 2016 IS BREF permit variation, the relevant derogated BAT Conclusions (49, 50, & 51) were for PM10 from the Coke Ovens for Scunthorpe Steelworks that were granted until March 2024 to allow the operator more time to make the necessary upgrades to their facilities in a sustainable manner, and to ensure the achievement of the environmental and human health benefits delivered by reducing B[a]P emissions related to particulate matter, as soon as possible by applying BAT.